nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 };
 ```

 Now many — maybe all — of `SquareMatrix`'s member functions can be simple inline calls to (non-inline) base class versions that are shared with all other matrices holding the same type of data, regardless of their size.
-At the same time, SquareMatrix objects of different sizes are distinct types.
+At the same time, `SquareMatrix` objects of different sizes are distinct types.

-e.g., `SquareMatrix<double, 5>` and `SquareMatrix<double, 10>` objects use the same member functions in `SquareMatrixBase<double>`
+e.g., `SquareMatrix<double, 5>` and `SquareMatrix<double, 10>` objects use the same member functions in `SquareMatrixBase<double>`.

+### 44.3 Template with type parameters

+This Item has discussed only bloat due to non-type template parameters, but type parameters can lead to bloat, too.
+For example, all pointer types have the same binary representation, so templates holding pointer types (e.g., `list<int*>`, `list<const int*>`, `list<SquareMatrix<long, 3>*>`, etc.) should often be able to use a single underlying implementation for each member function.

+Typically, this means implementing member functions that work with strongly typed pointers (i.e., `T*` pointers) by having them call functions that work with untyped pointers (i.e., `void*` pointers).

 ## Item 45: Use member function templates to accept “all compatible types.”
 Built-in pointers support implicit conversions: